influxdata/flux/docs/SPEC.md

 The `default` annotation specifies a default value, if it exists, for each column.

 In order to fully encode a table with its group key the `datatype`, `group` and `default` annotations must be used.

+The `null` annotation specifies the string value that indicates a missing value.
+When the `null` annotation is not specified the empty string value is the `null` value for the column.
+It is not possible to encode/decode a non-null string value that is the same as the `null` annotation value for columns of type string.

+When the `default` annotation value of a column is the same as the `null` annotation value of a column, it is interpreted as the column's default value is null.

 ##### Errors